-Let me share another story about the “Big Billion Day” launched by Flipkart, the largest online store in India, on October, 2014.
+Let me share another story about the “Big Billion Day” launched by Flipkart, the largest online store in India, in October 2014.
 While millions of users were attracted by the hype, users faced several problems.
-They complained about misplaced product views, server crashes and slow orders processing.
+They complained about misplaced product views, server crashes, and slow orders processing.
 Flipkart took a hit on its brand name and also lost significant revenue.
 Why did this happen?

 Flipkart must have spent millions on product development and testing.
-But they missed testing the app for compatibility on low cost devices.
-They did not test the server and back up infrastructure for peak load conditions.
-FlipKart learnt from this and had a very successful “Big Billion Day” in 2015 after doing thorough testing to avoid these problems.
+But they missed testing the app for compatibility on low-cost devices.
+They did not test the server and back up the infrastructure for peak load conditions.
+FlipKart learned from this and had a very successful “Big Billion Day” in 2015 after doing thorough testing to avoid these problems.

 Dimensions of Mobile app testing